Age and parity highest risk for pelvic floor dysfunction

 Introduction of WHA bundle: reduced risk of OASI, e.g. controlled delivery of head, perineal massage, warm compresses

 Controversial if CS will prevent pelvic floor symptoms, it is thought to reduce risk of flatal (gas) incontinence but not faecal at 12years.
-A recent publication in Lancet where over 3 million women in Sweden showed the following (abstract attached):
+A recent publication in Lancet where over 3 million women in Sweden were studied showed the following (abstract attached):

 – The risk of faecal incontinence in women after C section was 0.22% vs 0.37% in the vaginal delivery group.
 Thus, the risk is nearly double if one chose vaginal delivery.